PiotrBerebecki/movie-search-web-app/README.md

 ## Cool stuff included in this project

-- [pre-push](https://www.npmjs.com/package/pre-push) npm module has been included so that all tests are run before every push.
-This ensures that broken code is not published.

 - `package.json` specifies which files are [included in Jest code coverage report](https://facebook.github.io/jest/docs/configuration.html#collectcoveragefrom-array):

   ```javascript